SampleEnvironment/SECoP/protocol/specification/overview.rst

 Messages
 --------

-The communication between client and server builds upon :ref:`messages
-<messages>` which are transferred between SEC node and client.
+The communication between client and server builds upon :doc:`messages` which are transferred between SEC node and client.

 As an introduction, we will look at the general message structure, and the messages :ref:`*IDN? <message-identification>`, :ref:`describe